cantillionaires/contract/README.md

-# Cantillionaries
+# Cantillionaires

-The contract and the test suite.
+The contract and the test suite!

 `npx hardhat test` will run the tests.

 See the `scripts/` for deployment and snapshot examples.